Facebook changes regulation banning users from posting violence in response to Russia's invasion of Ukraine.

 "Because of the Russian invasion of Ukraine, we have temporarily given way to forms of political expression that would normally violate our regulations, to violent postings, such as 'death to the Russian invaders,'" Stone said.

-"However, we will not allowcalls for violence against Russian civilians".
+"But we will not allow calls for violence against Russian civilians."

-This change shows us how much they can influence platforms of social networks shaping public opinion, simply by adjusting their content policies.
-Facebook has already taken several steps to limit the influence of Russian state media informationand pro-Russian propaganda.
+This change shows us how much social media platforms can influence the formation of public opinion, simply by adapting their content policies.
+Facebook has already taken many steps to curb the influence of Russian state media and pro-Russian propaganda.

 The Russian government responded by banning Facebook.